westchesterbahai/westchesterbahai.github.io/_special-events/nyc_general_info.md

 diverse and second most widespread religion.
 Email <admin@westchesterbahais.org> for Zoom link and password.

-* August 9 - Sharing Our Spiritual Journeys
+* Sept 13 - The power of prayer
-* August 16 - The Will and Testamant of Baha'u'llah
+* Sept 20 - Divine virtues